Eilish McColgan has withdrawn from the 2023 TCS London Marathon

 McColgan (32), who was set to make her marathon debut, developed a knee problem in recent days that has not responded to treatment.

 The British half-marathon record holder and Commonwealth Games 10,000m champion said: “Unfortunately, my knee hasn’t improved as much as I wanted it to.
-I was hopeful I could participate after some knee bursitis I had in February – I could run through that and I have tried to run through this, but it has got to the point where it isn’t feasible to run a marathon.
+I was hopeful I could participate after some knee bursitis I had in February – I could run through and I have tried to run through this, but it has got to the point where it isn’t feasible to run a marathon.

 “There have been a few factors that have come together like a bad storm in the past three weeks and the knee issue has been the final crack in the armour.